910 9th St. SE

 Les Gove Park is a park, recreational and educational campus serving the entire community.
-The cluster of amenities in this campus, which includes the Library, Parks and Recreation Administration Building, Senior Center and White River Valley Museum, make Les Gove Park and Community Campus a very popular destination.
+The cluster of amenities in this campus, which includes the Library, Senior Center and White River Valley Museum, make the Auburn Community Campus a very popular destination.
+A new Community Center and Youth/Teen Center is slated to open on the Campus in Summer 2016.

 - Multipurpose Building